ElisabethSalletmaier/Website/README.md

 # Website
 Personal Website

-This website gives an introduction to myself and an overview to my projects.
+This website gives an introduction to myself and an overview of my projects.

 The website got deployed with render.
 You can find it here: https://elisabeth-salletmaier-luue.onrender.com/